iwr-wasteless/iwr/README.md

 Organization name: Incentivizing Waste Reduction (IWR), or WasteLess.

 WasteLess proposes to use a weight machine to measure the net weight of a general waste bin, and charge the bin's rate payer on a per kg basis for this waste, in order to incentivize waste reduction.
 The weight machine can be mounted in a garbage truck, or a portable one could be used e.g. with garbage loader crews (which would be better suited for rear and front loaders rather than side loaders).
-The latter method would be less efficient, less capital-intensive, and more labour-intensive (probably with an associated higher operational cost).
+The latter method would be less efficient, less capital-intensive, and more labour-intensive (probably with an associated higher operational cost), but may be worth considering for developing countries.
 Bins could be locked to prevent dumping in others' bins, and unlocked efficiently e.g. with Bluetooth technology.
 Cryptographic database systems like [Holochain](https://holochain.org/) could be used for transparency, auditability, scalability, security, etc. The technology works best in tandem with multiple specialized waste collection bins, such as for recycling, organics, and recyclable soft plastics such as those found in [Redcycle](https://www.redcycle.net.au/) bins.
 To prevent illegal dumping, the scheme would work well with other initiatives such as [CleanApp](https://cleanapp.io/), as well as re-investing some of the funds generated from the scheme into cleaning up illegally dumped waste.

 Please sign [this petition](https://secure.avaaz.org/en/community_petitions/Local_councils_Incentivize_waste_reduction_by_weighing_general_waste_and_charging_for_the_weight/) if you support this proposal.
 The petition is needed to show public support exists for the proposal, in order for councils to commit to trialing it, or investing in a full community consultation.
 Post an issue if you think it has issues or can be improved.